1988 National League season

 In 1988 the National League, also known as British League Division Two, was the second tier of speedway racing in the United Kingdom.

 Summary

+Glasgow Tigers returned to Glasgow for the first time in 15 years, when they moved into Shawfield Stadium in Rutherglen.
+The Canterbury Crusaders had been disbanded following the end of their lease at Kingsmead Stadium.

 The league champions that year were Hackney Kestrels.